itsmeanmolsaxena/Redbus_QA_Automation/Redbus_Automation_TestNg/README.md

 3. Screenshot :- We have also added the screenshot to verify the test result.

-#### @How to run tests

-For a single test :- Click on the 'Run' option which is just below @Test tag.

-for all the tests in Test Class - Click on 'Run All' option which is just above the class name.

-For all the test cases :- Use Testng.xml to Run all test Classes by right click on Testng File -> Run As -> Testng suite.

 ##### @Jar file

 We have created a reusable library to capture screenshot and imported it as a jar file.